 Grow More Good

 East Texas Communities Foundation is excited to offer prize money to participating nonprofits.
-Additionally, many nonprofits have raised matching funds to help your dollars go even farther.
+Additionally, many nonprofits have raised matching funds to help your dollars go even further.

 Give Two Ways

-Schedule your gifts ahead of time or make donations throughout the day (Have more fun - give both ways!)
+Schedule your gifts ahead of time starting April 9, 2018 or make donations throughout the day (Have more fun - give both ways!)